 The Finance and General Purposes Committee will meet monthly and deal with all financial aspects of the council.
 They are responsible for reviewing the financial accounts and the quarterly review of the councils budget.
 In addition they are responsible for staff appointments including salary reviews, new leases and the renewal of existing leases, the organisation of the Annual Remembrance Day Service and any other matters of a financial nature.

-The Planning Committee will meet every other week.
+The Planning, Safety and Highways Committee will generally meet fortnightly.
 Committee membership is open to all Members of the Council.
 They respond to Planning Authorities on behalf of the Council in respect of planning applications, planning documents and planning policy documents.
-They are responsible for Tree Preservation Orders, reviewing and responding to enforcement notices and any other matters of a planning nature.
+They are responsible for tree preservation orders, reviewing and responding to enforcement notices and any other matters of a planning nature.
 The committee monitors traffic, parking and pedestrian issues in relation to the safety and highways of the parish.
 The committee also monitors policing within the parish and receives police reports.